DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Results

 \subsection{Cell Signaling}

 The DLCM framework couples the dynamics of the internal cell states with the outer level dynamics (migration, birth, death, etc.)~by using an internal SSA solver.
-We show this capability through a model of cell-cell signaling in a growing population, using the Collier model of Delta-Notch dynamics \cite{collier1996pattern}.
-Let $\delta$ be the level of Delta expression, and $\eta$ the Notch expression per cell (omitting the cell subscript $i$ for brevity).
-Then Notch activity increases as a function of the neighboring Delta activity, and Delta activity decreases as a function of Notch levels within the same cell.
-Using the same propensities as the Collier model, we assume that the transitions are given by
+We show this capability through a model of cell-cell signaling in a growing population, using a model of Hes1-Notch dynamics recently studied in the RDME setting \cite{menz2025modelling}.
+Using their notation, we let [$D$, $N$, $M$, $P$, $n$] represent the number of species of Dll1, Notch, Hes1 mRNA, Hes1 protein, and Ngn2, respectively (omitting the cell subscript $i$ for brevity).
+In essence, it is an extension of the Delta-Notch model \cite{collier1996pattern} which includes the Hes1 negative feedback loop.
+A sufficient model to achieve the proper dynamics is attained by translating their ODE directly to Markov events as